LucasMantle/Sudoku-Puzzle-Solver/README.md

 # Sudoku-Puzzle-Solver
-Code in R and Python to solve sudoku puzzles - using backtracking
+Code in R and Python to solve sudoku puzzles - using backtracking.